Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Experiments

-\textbf{Failure Cases Analysis.} Since SinRef-6D only uses a single reference view captured from an oblique angle, pose estimation accuracy may decrease when the query view does not adequately capture the object's geometric features, such as in top-down views.
+Since SinRef-6D only uses a single reference view captured from an oblique angle, pose estimation accuracy may decrease when the query view does not adequately capture the object's geometric features, such as in top-down views.
 Furthermore, for objects with incomplete depth information, like reflective metals or transparent materials, establishing accurate point-wise alignments becomes challenging, leading to a decrease in pose estimation accuracy.
 The visualization of some failure cases is shown in Fig.~\ref{Fig5}.
 As a result, we do not evaluate the T-LESS \cite{tless} (includes many top-down views) and ITODD \cite{itodd} (features top-down views and metallic objects) datasets.
+Moreover, we provide an explicit analysis of real-world failure cases and observe a performance degradation under non-planar object placements, large reference-query viewpoint discrepancies, and severe occlusions, as illustrated in the last two rows of Fig.~\ref{Fig5}.
 Our future work will focus on enhancing the robustness of SinRef-6D in such challenging scenes and objects.